 3. Ease of Use

 Another benefit of WordPress is that it's very easy to use.
-It comes with a built-in What You See Is What You Get (‘WYSIWYG’) editor.
-This means that you can edit text and other media using a visual interface, and the site will automatically generate code – no HTML required:
+It comes with a built-in block editor called Gutenberg.
+This means that you can edit text and other media using a visual interface, and the site will automatically generate code – no HTML required.

 The WordPress community also offers a number of intuitive editing tools you can use to improve your experience even further.
 This comes in very handy for beginners.
 On the other hand, if you're more technically advanced, WordPress has tools developers can use to get even more out of the platform.
 This makes it the perfect option for users with almost any level of experience.